richardjchris/CadenzApp/README.md

 This is a learning management system for music tutoring and enables tutors to connect with students.
 Both website and the database is hosted on Microsoft Azure as an app service and database respectively.

+CadenzApp was created as part of the Interaction Design Studio capstone project (UTS), and served as a proof-of-concept for a streamlined music tutoring experience on the online environment.

 ## MVP Overview

 User account implementation is incomplete on this MVP.
 During the login screen, any email address and password will log in into a set hard-coded account depending on the account type chosen.